matrix-org/matrix.org/CONTENT.md

 - `["Tech", "Security"]` - Technical security improvements
 - `["General", "Foundation"]` - Major foundation announcements

-### Category Usage Guidelines

-1. **Always use at least one primary category** - Every post should have General, Foundation, Releases, or This Week in Matrix
-2. **Be specific when possible** - Use Tech instead of General for technical content
-3. **Use multiple categories judiciously** - Typically 1-3 categories max
-4. **Maintain consistency** - Check existing posts for precedent
-5. **Update this guide** - If you need a new category, update this documentation first

-### Reviewing Existing Posts

-When reviewing or updating existing blog posts, consider:
-- Are the categories still appropriate?
-- Could the post benefit from more specific categorization?
-- Are there missing categories that would improve discoverability?
-- Do the categories match the actual content?

-This categorization system should be applied to all new posts and can be used to retroactively improve the organization of existing content.

 ### Embedding a YouTube player

 Embedding the YouTube Player loads cookies from youtube.com.
 This is fairly invasive in terms of privacy, and breaches the GDPR since we don't have a cookie banner to get visitor's consent to do so.